pero-ict-solutions/mollie-ruby/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install mollie

 ## Usage

 the most basic way of getting paid is to prepare the payment on the Mollie server and then redirect the user to the provided `paymentUrl`.
 Make sure you store the payment `id` for further references.
 When the user makes a payment, Mollie will call the provided `redirect_url` webhook with the `id` as the POST parameter.